Topology of the Fermi surface and universality of the metal-metal and metal-insulator transitions: $d$-dimensional Hatsugai-Kohmoto model as an example: Analysis of transitions:

 All transitions discussed above correspond to the maxima or minima of $\varepsilon(\mathbf{k})$.
 In $d \geq 2$ the saddle points occur among the critical points of $\varepsilon_\pm (\mathbf{k})$.
 At the saddle (van Hove) points $\mu_{vH}$ the topology of the FS changes, and a phase transition occurs, as to be discussed in the following sections.

 Since there is a certain ongoing confusion in the literature regarding fulfillment of the LT in the HK model \cite{Hatsugai:1992,Phillips:2020,Zhao:2025}, we will specifically address this point in what follows.
 The general statement of the LT \cite{Luttinger:1960} is that the volume of the Fermi sea does not change by interactions.
-The LT for the HK model reads in the notations \eqref{LuttLYZ}:
+The LT for the HK model reads in the notations \eqref{LuttLYZ}:\footnote{ To appreciate the fundamental role of the LY theory in statistical mechanics, note that the LT theorem follows immediately from \eqref{nksig0}.
+Since the interaction in the HK Hamiltonian preserves the total number of particles, cf. Eq.~\eqref{Comm}, so $N(\mu,U)=N(\mu_\circ,0)$, yielding straightforwardly \eqref{LuttUD} at $T=0$.}

 In the pertinent range $|\mu_\circ|<d$, Eq.~\eqref{LuttUD} defines the solution $\mu(\mu_\circ,U)$ as an odd function of $\mu_\circ$ for any $U \gtrless U_c$.
 The differential form of the LT \eqref{LuttUD} is found as: